rapidsai/cudf/docs/cudf/source/cudf_pandas/faq.md

 their workflow:

-- `cudf.pandas` can’t smoothly interact with tools or interfaces that convert data formats using the NumPy C API
+- `cudf.pandas` can't smoothly interact with tools or interfaces that convert data formats using the NumPy C API
   - For example, you can `torch.tensor(df.values)` but not `torch.from_numpy(df.values), as the latter uses the NumPy C API
 - Joins are not currently guaranteed to maintain the same row ordering as standard pandas
 - cudf.pandas isn't compatible with directly using `import cudf` in workflows and is intended for pandas-based workflows.
-- Global variables can - be accessed but can’t be modified during CPU-fallback
+- Global variables can - be accessed but can't be modified during CPU-fallback

   ```python
    %load_ext cudf.pandas